-If you have a problem tooth, we can determine if it can be restored with root canal therapy.
-However, if a tooth extraction is necessary, we will work with you to create a custom comfortable general dental treatment plan.
+If you have a problem tooth, your dentist can determine if they can restore it with root canal therapy.
+However, if a tooth extraction is necessary, we will work with you to create a custom and comfortable general dental treatment plan.

 Dr. Sulekha Agrawal offers tooth extractions in her Columbia, MD dental office.
-Typically, tooth extractions may be completed in just one visit to Columbia Family Dental Care.
-Dr. Agrawal also offers dental sedation so patients feel comfortable and relaxed during treatment.
+Typically, tooth extractions are complete in just one visit to Columbia Family Dental Care.
+Dr. Agrawal also offers dental sedation so patients feel comfortable and relax during their treatment.
 Tooth extraction may become necessary to remove infected, overcrowded, or severely damaged teeth.
-Wisdom tooth extractions are also some of the most common extraction procedures.
+Wisdom tooth extractions are some of the most common extraction procedures.

 Removing Wisdom Teeth in Columbia, MD